aappddeevv/graal-node-typescript-dotty/README.md

 # Running

+- Make sure graal node is the default: `node --show-version:graalvm`
 - Install node dependencies: `npm i`
+  - Graal's node is slow for install npm packages.
+- Compile the typescript program: `npx tsc`
+- Force npm chalk to output terminal codes: `export FORCE_COLOR=3`
-- Run the node program driver.ts via the sbt command: `crazy`.
+- Run the node program driver.ts via the sbt command: `sbt crazy`.

 `crazy` is an alias that compiles the dotty/java sources and runs node.
 You must ensure that the graal "node" is configured to be used